1963 Chocolat Jacques : L'Astronautique: A l'assaut des étoiles!

 1963 Chocolat Jacques : L'Astronautique: A l'assaut des etoiles! #23 - Joseph A. Walker

-The series includes an image of X-15 pilot Joseph A. Walker, the first person to fly an airplane above the Kármán line of 62 miles (100 km).
+The series includes an image of X-15 pilot Joseph A. Walker, the first human to enter the mesosphere and the first person to fly an airplane above the Kármán line of 62 miles (100 km).
+The original NASA photograph was taken in Rogers Dry Lake on August 22, 1963.
 The card is erroneously credited as X-15 pilot Scott Crossfield.
-The X-15-1 and X-15-2 aircraft were first piloted by Scott Crossfield in 1959.

-In 1963, Walker completed three sub-orbital flights over the U.S. recognized space boundary of 50 miles, with two flights surpassing the Kármán line.
-Walker was posthumously awarded NASA Astronaut Wings on August 23, 2005.
+During X-15 Flight 35 on March 30, 1961, Walker reached an altitude of 32.12 miles (51.7 km), entering the mesosphere less than two weeks before Yuri Gagarin.
+In 1963, Walker completed three flights over the U.S. recognized space boundary of 50 miles, with two flights surpassing the Kármán line.
+Walker was posthumously awarded the United States Astronaut Badge on August 23, 2005.

 1963 Chocolat Jacques : L'Astronautique: A l'assaut des etoiles! #64 - Sputnik 5, Belka